Intersection configurations in free and free times free-abelian groups: Realizing -configurations

 \section{\boldmath Realizing $k$-configurations}

-Our goal in this section is to show that, for every $k\geqslant 1$, any $k$-configuration $\conf$ is realizable in $\FTA$, for big enough $m$.
+Our goal in this section is to show that, for every $k\geq 1$, any $k$-configuration $\conf$ is realizable in $\FTA$, for big enough $m$.
 Note that, for this purpose, we can always assume $n=2$.
-Proposition~\ref{prop: almost0} already realizes some interesting $k$-configurations.
-We can extend it a bit further.
+Proposition~\ref{prop: almost0} already shows an interesting family of realizable $k$-configurations.
+It is straightforward to see that, conveniently adding trivial subgroups, it can be restated as follows.